Egypt to fight against backslide of climate goals at COP27

-CAIRO (BLOOMBERG) - Egypt, the country hosting COP27 later this year, wants to ensure there's no backtracking on past commitments to slow the pace of climate change - even as global leaders grapple with food shortages, an energy crisis and high inflation.
+CAIRO • Egypt, the country hosting COP27 later this year, wants to ensure there is no backtracking on past commitments to slow the pace of climate change - even as global leaders grapple with food shortages, an energy crisis and high inflation.

+The annual United Nations-sponsored Conference of Parties (COP) is scheduled for November in the Red Sea resort city of Sharm el-Sheikh.

 Egypt's goal is to prevent that from happening, Mr Shoukry said.